simplelogica/nocms-blocks/README.md

 </div>
 ```

-As you can see, the partial has a block variable containing the block object you are rendering.
+As you can see, the partial has a `block` variable containing the block object you are rendering.

-Since this is plain old rails you can do everything you can do with a partial (i.e. having a `/no_cms/blocks/blocks/title_3_columns.en.html.erb` for the english version and a `/no_cms/blocks/blocks/title_3_columns.es.html.erb` for the spanish one).
+Since this is plain old rails you can do everything you can do with a partial (e.g. having a `/no_cms/blocks/blocks/title_3_columns.en.html.erb` for the english version and a `/no_cms/blocks/blocks/title_3_columns.es.html.erb` for the spanish one).

 ### Block Cache

-Since blocks are independent units of content within a page, the standard Rails fragment cache seemed to fit well with them.
+Since blocks are independent units of content, the standard Rails fragment cache seemed to fit well with them.
 That's why the `render_block` helper decides wether Rails cache should be used for rendering an individual block.

 Cache for the blocks are configured at 3 levels: